 To this end, the college shall provide an appropriate lanyard with clear plastic cardholder free of charge to each ID card recipient.

-In the event that a student does not have their TCC student ID card displayed (or with them), the college representative making the inquiry will report the matter to Security and the individual will be escorted to the Dean of Students or the Provost.
+In the event that a student does not have their TCC student ID card displayed (or with them), the college representative making the inquiry will report the matter to Security and the individual will be escorted to the Campus Dean’s Office.

 Read Policy 1302 – College Identification Cards for more information.

 Students may use their ID cards as a form of payment at various locations throughout the college, including: Barnes & Noble at TCC, The Campus Cup, The Campus Cafe, vending, and printing.
 Visit the StormCard page for details on how to make deposits.

 The Open Door Project is a federally funded Student Support Services/TRIO program that provides academic support and personal services to eligible students at the Norfolk and Portsmouth campuses.
 The goal of the project is to help participants improve their academic performance, stay in college, graduate from TCC and transfer to a four-year college or university.